The kitchen is the most dangerous room in the house, so kitchen safety is important.

 In fact, forgetting about food on the stove is the number one cause of cooking fires according to the Home Safety Council.
 Don't let this happen to you.

 One way to not forget about food is to use a timer.
 Even if you're sure you'll remember, set a timer.
 Get in the habit.
-This is especially wise when you've got more than one thing going (because believe me, it's easy to forget).
+This is especially wise when you've got more than one thing going (because we guarantee you, it's easy to forget).

 Germs, germs, germs: they're everywhere!
-Keeping your kitchen germ free is a constant battle.
+Keeping your kitchen as germ free as possible is a constant battle.
 But that doesn't mean it has to be hard.
 Get into a few simple habits, and the germs practically take care of themselves.

 Okay, that's not quite true.
 But keeping your kitchen clean is a major part of kitchen safety.
-If you've ever experienced the joys of food poisoning, you know why.
+If you've ever experienced the joys of food poisoning, you know what we're talking about.

 1. Wash Your Hands Before, During, and After Handling Food